-Consumer Reports experts pulled together the following series of test-proven tips to help drivers save money.
+Consumer Reports experts pulled together this series of test-proven tips to help drivers save money.

-1. Stay at half: Keep at least a half-tank of fuel at all times, especially when there is a risk of shortages, say, due to a lack of gasoline delivery drivers to meet travel demands, or when a major storm or hurricane is imminent.
-Holiday travel can mean congestion and delays.
+1. Stay at half.
+Keep at least a half-tank of fuel during cold winter months, and when there is a risk of shortages, say, due to a lack of gasoline delivery drivers to meet travel demands, or when a major storm or hurricane is imminent.
+This tip also goes for holiday road trips, when roads can be congested and slow moving.
 Having plenty of gas onboard can ease stress and give you more flexibility with when and where you fill up.

 A recent CR test shows this: We measured gas mileage while driving at a steady 55, 65, and 75 mph in a Nissan Altima and Toyota RAV4.
 We found that reducing speed from 65 mph to 55 mph improved fuel economy by 6 mpg in the Altima and 8 mpg in the RAV4.
 The penalty of cruising at 75 mph, rather than 65 mph, was almost 7 mpg in the Altima and 6 mpg in the RAV4.
 Higher speeds exact a toll in fuel consumption.
 Another way to look at it: Speeding up from 55 to 75 mph is like moving from a compact car to a large SUV.
 Beyond fuel concerns, speeding is, of course, a safety risk.